Free cookie consent management tool by TermsFeed Policy Generator

 How to Apply

-There are two clear pathways to applying for an Apprenticeship:
+There are two main pathways to applying for an Apprenticeship:

-• You can contact us/apply to us where we can support you in finding an Apprenticeship opportunity with an employer
+• You can apply to Derwent Training and our team can support you in securing an Apprenticeship with one of our partner employers.

-Apprenticeships are competitive and they are not like a full-time college course where you are guaranteed a place if you have achieved the entry requirements.
-You will need to be pro-active in applying for Apprenticeships, as well as preparing a CV and attending an interview with an employer, just as you would do for any job.
+Apprenticeships are competitive and they are not like a full-time college course where you are guaranteed a place if you meet the entry requirements.
+You will need to be pro-active in applying for Apprenticeships, as well as preparing a CV and attending interviews’ with employers, just as you would for any job.

 Entry Requirements